 A fitness center platform helps people get around the fitness center, schedule appointments with fitness instructors, order food, and do much more.

 We have a lot of experience building location-based mobile apps, and we’d like to share some useful insights to help you get a better picture of how and when to use location-based functionality.
-In this post, we explain how geolocation technology works and how to integrate it with your app, give some examples for location-aware apps, talk about the challenges of geolocation app development, and suggest ideas on how to create a location-aware app.
+In this complete guide, we explain how geolocation technology works and how to integrate it with your app step-by-step, give some examples for location-aware apps, talk about the challenges of geolocation app development, and suggest ideas on how to create a location-based app.

 What is geolocation and how does it work?